manymoments/manymoments.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 The idea is to use the $n-f$ echoes as both a commit message and also an implicit report max message for the next view!
 So once the new primary sees $n-f$ echo messages it can immediately propose the next value.

 Why is recoverability okay even though we did not explicitly send ```<echoed-max>```?
-Because we only need the highest echo, and we are at view $v$ so this is the highest possible (at the beginning of view $v+1$).
-This shows that we are safe and that we can obtain Multi-Shot responsiveness.
+We only need the highest echo, and have an echo in view $v$ which is the highest possible (at the beginning of view $v+1$).
+So safety is maintained and that we obtain the required multi-shot responsiveness.
 What about liveness?

-We again use the three states: (1) start-view $v$; (2) blame $v$; (3) stop-view $v$.
+We again use the three states: (1) start-view-$v$; (2) blame-$v$; (3) stop-view-$v$.
 The only difference is that this time we can simply use a $10 \Delta$ timer for moving into blame $v$.

-So in the end, a primary of view $v+1$ can skip doing revere max for $v+1$ if it hears $n-f$ echo from view $v$,  otherwise, it runs the regular protocol.
+So a primary of view $v+1$ can skip doing recover max for view $v+1$ if it hears $n-f$ echos from view $v$,  otherwise, it runs the regular protocol.

 ### Note on Strong Responsiveness

-A stronger property one could ask for: assuming all parties are non-faulty, the time after GST to decide is $O(\delta)$.
-This property is strictly stronger as it covers the full partial synchrony case.
+**Single Shot Strong Responsiveness**: assuming all parties are non-faulty, the time after GST to decide is $O(\delta)$.

+This property is strictly stronger than Single Shot Responsiveness as it covers any full partial synchrony not just executions that are fully synchronous.